kvinay7/interview-preparation/README.md

 | **default**     | ✅         | ✅         | ❌           | ❌                        |
 | **protected**   | ✅         | ✅         | ✅           | ❌                        |
 | **public**      | ✅         | ✅         | ✅           | ✅                        |

-### Packages:
-A package in Java is a way to group related classes and interfaces together.
-It provides a namespace to avoid name conflicts and allows for better organization, modularity, and reusability of code.

-        package mypackage;
-        import package.name.class; // import a single class import package.name.*;     // import the whole package & sub-packages not be imported.

 ## Encapsulation:
 Encapsulation is one of the core principles of object-oriented programming (OOP).
 It involves bundling the data (variables) and the methods (functions) that operate on that data into a single unit, typically a class, and restricting direct access to some of the object's components to ensure controlled access and protection of data.